dlvx/dlvx.blog/_drafts/tricky-js-questions-1.markdown

 Welcome to the first part of my **Tricky JS Interview Questions** series.
 I've been interviewing people at my current job for a couple of months now, specifically Javascript and Front End developers.
 It has been a great oportunity to revisit some of the basics and of course to keep improving my knowlendge and skillset.

 I've been improving my interview questions from time to time and I've also gotten very cool question ideas from my friends at the company.
-The questions I will be sharing here are not difficult -well maybe some- but tricky.
+The questions I will be sharing here are not difficult ---well maybe some--- but tricky.
 These involve knowing the basics and core concepts of Javascript.
 Each part is composed of several questions related to the same topic, starting with the easy ones so the interviewee gets into a confort zone and then we just strike with the tricky ones.

 The idea with this is to see how concentrated the interviewees are, how good are they at the basics and how good are they at deduction.

-I have asked this question to around 20 people now, some with little experience and some with several years of experience, even more years than me - sometimes a lot more - and they all have failed it.
+I have asked this question to around 20 people now, some with little experience and some with several years of experience, even more years than me ---sometimes a lot more--- and they all have failed it.

 So...let's start!